Skip to content

 Best practices

-• Never commit backup passwords to version control
+• Never commit passwords or key files to version control

-• Use a password manager to generate and store strong, unique passwords
+• Use a password manager or secrets manager (Vault, AWS Secrets Manager, 1Password Secrets Automation) to generate and store credentials

-• Rotate backup passwords periodically and re-encrypt existing backups
+• Rotate credentials periodically and re-encrypt existing backups after rotation

 Backup storage